 At the Elementary level, Physical Education is taught as well as an Elementary Swimming Unit once a year.
 Our Elementary students also experience the magic of our Elementary organic Gardening Program, where students may create a crown of flowers or make a cup of herbal tea as part of their small group time together in the Garden.

-After School Specialty Classes, including Mandarin, Science, Art and other enrichment classes are offered throughout the year.
+After School Specialty Classes, including Music, Spanish, Science, Art and other enrichment classes are offered throughout the year.

 Learn more about our classrooms and program levels: